wavefrontHQ/help/tag_tasks.md

 #### Using Tags
 A tag is custom metadata that adds application-specific meaning to {{include.entities}}.
 Tags group together {{include.entities}} according to categories you define.
-Tags are organized in a path hierarchy by separating tag components with a dot **'.'**: **MyService.MyApp**.
+Tags are organized in a path hierarchy by separating tag components with a dot **'.'**: **MyService.MyApp**

 #### Adding Tags
 1. Check the checkboxes next to the {{include.entities}} and click the **+ Tag** button or click **+tag** below {{include.entity}}.